openai/baselines/docs/guide/vec_envs.rst

 Vectorized Environments
 =======================

-Vectorized Environments are a method for multiprocess training.
-Instead of training an RL agent on 1 environment, it allows us to train it on `n` environments using `n` processes.
+Vectorized Environments are a method for stacking multiple independent environments into a single environment.
+Instead of training an RL agent on 1 environment per step, it allows us to train it on `n` environments per step.
 Because of this, `actions` passed to the environment are now a vector (of dimension `n`).
 It is the same for `observations`, `rewards` and end of episode signals (`dones`).
 In the case of non-array observation spaces such as `Dict` or `Tuple`, where different sub-spaces